MaxPhal/nnUNet4SoilXrayCT/README.md

 ````
 Once the classes are modified, you can launch the `make_annotations.py` script.
 This script takes three arguments that are passed from the command terminal as such:
 ````
-python make_annotations.py -i </path/to/the/images/to/annotate> -o </path/to/where/annotations/are/saved> -id <sample_ID>
+python make_annotations.py -i </path/to/the/images/to/annotate> -o </path/to/where/annotations/will_be/saved> -id <sample_ID>
 # Example
 python make_annotations.py -i C:\Users\phalempi\Desktop\scans -o C:\Users\phalempi\Desktop\annotations -id SPP_P21_SPE_UC193
 ````
-IMPORTANT: The input data should a be 3D .tif stack so that the image can be loaded.
+IMPORTANT: The input image should a be a 3D .tif stack so that the it can be loaded.

 For the annotations, make sure to select slices from as many different images as possible (best case only 1 slice from a single image) and to add some annotations near the annotated slice and label underrepresented or unrepresentative classes.
 In the annotations, the class id 0 should never be annotated as it is the class "To be predicted".